Why vaccinating all teens is a difficult decision

 "If it's similar or higher than from vaccination, then vaccination is more likely to be beneficial."
 But he says it's "not possible" to give a definitive answer now.

-So what's happening elsewhere?
+What's happening elsewhere?

 The US is pushing ahead and has vaccinated more than 10 million 12-15 year olds, confident that the serious complications of Covid-19 are a much greater risk than vaccines.
-France, Italy, Canada, Israel and Ireland are also doing the same.
+France, Italy, Canada, Israel and Ireland are among many other countries doing the same.

 Prof Christina Pagel, from University College London, believes the case for vaccinating three million younger teens in the UK is "overwhelming" because it would protect them against the immediate and long-term impacts of Covid, as well as reduce infections in schools.